carloscuesta/starterkit/README.md

 	<img src="https://cloud.githubusercontent.com/assets/7629661/9838465/89626e74-5a5e-11e5-9b7d-e0ce76856732.gif" alt="Carlos Cuesta Starterkit"/>
 </p>

-> A simple starterkit that I use to realize my front end static development projects.
+> A simple starterkit boilerplate that I use to realize my front end static development projects.
 If you have comments or suggestions feel free to give me a shout on [Twitter](http://twitter.com/crloscuesta)!
+Also checkout the [yeoman generator-startekit](https://github.com/carloscuesta/generator-starterkit)

 ## Technologies